Skip to content Skip to sidebar Skip to footer

 Our Loyalty to Hometown Brands is Unshakeable

-Wendy’s, Donatos, White Castle, Skyline Chili — if it started in Ohio, we’re eating it.
-And we’ll defend it to our last breath, even if it means getting into a heated debate over fast food.
+Wendy’s, Donatos, and Skyline Chili all got their start here, and White Castle runs its whole slider empire out of a Columbus headquarters.
+If it’s ours, we’re eating it, and we’ll defend it to our last breath, even if that means a heated debate over fast food.
 We all collectively agree that there’s nothing that inspires more nostalgia than the sunroom at Wendy’s.

 We’re Unapologetically Midwestern